Curriculum & Requirements

 • Schultz, D.P., & Schultz, S.E.
 (2007).
 A history of modern psychology (9th Ed.).
 Fort Worth, TX: Wadsworth.

 To promote the development of skills in self-directed learning in psychology, students are expected to fulfill this requirement in a relatively independent manner.
-That being said, students must obtain advance approval from their research advisor regarding the book they will use for this requirement.
-The research advisor is also responsible for assessing the quality of the book report on a pass/fail basis.
+That being said, students must obtain advance approval from their research supervisor regarding the book they will use for this requirement.
+The research supervisor is also responsible for assessing the quality of the book report on a pass/fail basis.

 The faculty’s expectation is that the book report will concisely review major themes presented in the book and make connections between material presented in the book and the science of clinical psychology.
 For example, students may highlight historical foundations of major theoretical approaches underpinning their own clinical training thus far or outline the historical foundations of theories, methods, or research questions examined in their own laboratories.